 The entrance fee for the Botanical Garden ranges from $8.50 CAD to $23 CAD, depending on your age group.
 Children under 5 years old get in for free.

 1. The China Garden

-From Sept 3 to Oct 31, 2021, the China Garden will be hosting the magical Gardens of lights where you can watch the nature come to life in the new immersive and sensory experiences combining art, technology and lots of emotion suitable for all ages.
+Every year from Sept to Oct, the Garden is hosting the magical Gardens of lights where you can watch the nature come to life in the new immersive and sensory experiences combining art, technology and lots of emotion suitable for all ages.

 2. The Halloween spot

 This place is like a magical wonderland, especially during Halloween!
 With its magical Halloween atmosphere, thrilling quests, and captivating performances, it’s an absolute paradise for kids.
 No wonder why my daughter fell in love with this place!

 Every year, the garden hosts a Halloween event called Halloween Shivers that is sure to get you in the spooky spirit.
 From the beginning of October until Halloween night, the garden is transformed into a bewitching wonderland filled with pumpkins, ghosts, and other Halloween-themed decorations.

 During Halloween Shivers, the garden’s main greenhouse is taken over by a great sorcerer and a host of unusual creatures.
 You will have the opportunity to visit the Ghost Tree, go on a quest, and even learn about the life and death of pumpkins.
 There are also themed adventure play areas, Japanese horror stories, and special performances featuring The Sorcerer and Scaredy Squirrel.

 Visitors to the greenhouses can enjoy 10 permanent and thematic exhibitions showcasing the Jardin botanique’s plant collections year round.